robert-laws/portfolio-project-rails-dog-daycare/README.md

 - [x] add controller and views for reservations -> index, show, new, edit
 - [x] add routes for controller actions -> index
 - [x] add nested routes for controller actions within a user context -> index, show, new, create, edit, update, destroy
-- [ ] setup index and show views for reservation content
+- [x] setup index and show views for reservation content

 ### Views

-- [ ] populate index and show views to display model content
+- [x] populate index and show views to display model content
-- [ ] add and begin building _form partial for reservations
+- [x] add and begin building _form partial for reservations
-- [ ] add activity check_boxes and activity_ids with duration select field
+- [x] add activity check_boxes and activity_ids with duration select field
-- [ ] add new activity fields_for nested form
+- [x] add new activity fields_for nested form
-- [ ] update reservations controller for new, create, edit, and update actions
+- [x] update reservations controller for new, create, edit, and update actions

 ### Destroy Action

-- [ ] add destroy action to controller
+- [x] add destroy action to controller
-- [ ] add link_to for destroy action to show view
+- [x] add link_to for destroy action to show view
-- [ ] redirect user to reservations_path upon destroy
+- [x] redirect user to reservations_path upon destroy

 ### Reservation Integrations

 #### Displaying and Sorting Reservations

-- [ ] incorporate reservations into users#show account information
+- [x] incorporate reservations into users#show account information
 - [ ] create a sortable reservations table for listing all user reservations -> incorporating the ability

 #### Administering Reservations

-- [ ] allow user to initiate a show, new, edit, or destroy controller action from their account page
+- [x] allow user to initiate a show, new, edit, or destroy controller action from their account page
 - [ ] add these controller actions to the reservations table

 #### Reservations Helpers

-- [ ] add reservations helpers -> date display
+- [x] add reservations helpers -> date display
-- [ ] add reservations helpers -> time display
+- [x] add reservations helpers -> time display
 - [ ] add reservations helpers -> calculation of costs
 - [ ] add reservations helpers -> display of costs and totals
+- [x] add top activity class method to Activity
+- [x] create view located at /activities/top to display result from top activity class method